-Initially, you’ll hike through some forest: mostly spruce and larch trees.
+Initially, you’ll hike through spruce and larch forest.
 With increased elevation, the dwarf-pine-lined trail zigzags up an increasingly rocky path.

-Grazing cows roam about freely atop the plateau.
-Make sure to keep a safe distance and do not attempt to touch, or in any way disturb the animals.
+Grazing cows roam about freely atop the Sciliar plateau.
+Make sure to keep a safe distance and do not touch, or in any way disturb the animals.

 The prominent Rifugio Bolzano (Schlernhaus), backed by the Catinaccio, occupies an impressive position on the plateau.

-From the hut, you can easily hike up to Monte Pez/Petz (2564 m), the highest point of the Altopiano, in 20 minutes.
+From the hut, you can hike 20 minutes to Monte Pez/Petz (2564 m), the highest point of the Altopiano.

 Archeological finds suggest that Monte Pez was the site of animal sacrifice from prehistoric times all the way up until the Middle Ages.

 And, local legend links Monte Pez to witches’ sabbaths.

 We didn’t see any witches atop Pez, but we did enjoy the view.

 Rifugio Bolzano to Rifugio Alpe di Tires (2 hours)